 Co-Mission is a partnership between local business leaders and Minneapolis Public Schools that engages students in the process of creating a commissioned piece of artwork.
 Students learn the professional practices required of working as a commissioned artist such as planning, studio techniques, and project completion.
 A professional artist from the Twin Cities works with the students and teacher as a mentor during this project.
 The contribution from each partner company fully supports the project including the professional artist residency, materials, and equipment.

 Our first partnership began with Norwest Equity Partners (NEP) in the fall of 2014.

-During the 2016-17 school year our partnership will continue with new artwork being commissioned from North Community High School.
-Visual Art Specialist Lindsey McNown and her North High students will have the opportunity to collaborate with Northern Clay Center Teaching Artist and Jerome Ceramic Artist Project Grant recipient Elizabeth Coleman to create work that will be displayed in NEP’s offices on the 36th floor of the IDS Center in downtown Minneapolis.
+During the 2017-18 school year, Edison High School Visual Art instructor Rachel Hoemke and her students will have the opportunity to work with glass artist and local Potekglass owner Malcom Potek to create an orinal work of glass art that will be displayed in NEP’s offices on the 36th floor of the IDS Center in downtown Minneapolis.
 Norwest Equity Partners intends to continue this partnership by reaching all MPS high schools.

-MPS Arts is extremely grateful to have support from NEP and RJM and we look forward to working with them and other local firms in the upcoming years.
+MPS Arts is extremely grateful to have support from NEP and Minneapolis Foundation.
+We look forward to working with them and other local firms in the upcoming years.

 Previous Co-Mission Projects:

 School Year 2014-15: Supported by NEP, Roosevelt HS Visual Arts Specialist Jaci Smolund and her two beginning drawing classes collaborated with artist Greta McLain to create two large pieces of multimedia work.

 School Year 2015-16: Supported by NEP, Henry HS Visual Arts Specialist Andrea Rose and her students worked with Drew Peterson to create an original work through the process of printmaking.